 The dedication of the samba schools is unparalleled.
 In fact, it would not be an understatement to say that they exist solely for the chance to perform at the Sambadrome.
 These schools spend nearly a year’s worth of rigorous planning on the choreography, the samba song, costumes and the dancers who will represent them at Sambadrome during the Carnival in Rio.

-The Sambadrome is a concrete stadium with bleachers on each side separated by a long alley where the dancers can perform.
-You can plan beforehand your seating arrangements by contacting your travel agent or booking online.
+The Sambadrome is a concrete stadium with bleachers on each side separated by a long alley where the dancers and floats can perform.

 It’s best to buy tickets during Carnival Sunday and Carnival Monday because that’s when the most popular samba schools make their presentations.

-Depending on your budget, you can choose the luxury suites or camarotes, the frisas or translated as open boxes or the bleachers.
+Depending on your budget, you can choose the camarotes, the front boxes or the grandstands.

 The Fun Never Ends